Tomatillo red chili salsa is a spicy Mexican sauce with roasted tomatillos and arbol chiles. This recipe is better than Chipotle hot sauce!

 If the consistency is thicker than you like, just process in a tablespoon of water at a time to thin it out.

-Yes, this salsa freezes beautifully!
-To save room in your freezer, transfer the sauce to zip top freezer bags.
+Yes, the sauce freezes beautifully!
+To save room in your freezer, transfer the tomatillo red chili salsa to zip top freezer bags.
 After sealing them closed, lay the bags flat to freeze.

 Be sure to store your salsa in a sealed container in the refrigerator.
 It should keep well for 5-7 days.
 For longer storage, up to 3 months, it may be frozen.